ethereum/sourcify/services/server/README.md

 cp .env.template .env
 ```

-Run Postgres with docker compose (not that this will not have a `postgres` root user.
+Run Postgres with docker compose (note that this will not have a `postgres` root user.
 For production, you should run a Postgres instance and then add your own user).

 ```bash
 docker compose up -d
 ```

+### 4. Pull the database schema

-4. Pull the database schema from the [Verifier Alliance](https://github.com/verifier-alliance/database-specs) repository.
+Pull the database schema from the [Verifier Alliance](https://github.com/verifier-alliance/database-specs) repository.
 It's the base for the Sourcify database.

 ```bash
 git submodule update --init --recursive
 ```

-5. Run the migrations
+### 5. Run the migrations

 Migrations will write the database schema for your instance using the credentials from the `.env` file.